swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 As with any other type involved in message passing, actor systems may also perform additional inspections at run time of the types and check if they are trusted or not before proceeding to decode them (i.e. actor systems have the possibility to inspect incoming message envelopes and double-check involved types before proceeding tho decode the parameters).

-It is also allowed to make distributed actors themselfes generic, and it works as one would expect:
+It is also allowed to make distributed actors themselves generic, and it works as one would expect:

 ```swift
 distributed actor Worker<Item: Codable> { // ✅ ok